 - Existing grazing land areas under the control of the animal owners that are either sub-utilized or that have a potential to be managed for higher fodder production.
 These areas may be managed in a way that would provide sufficient fodder to feed the entire displaced animal population and prevent leakage.
-Any such measure should be described in the PDD and subjected to monitoring. - New grazing land areas under the control of the animal owners, to be obtained from conversion of other land-uses to grazing land.
+Any such measure should be described in the PDD and subjected to monitoring.
+Such measures may not cause a significant increase of GHG emissions. - New grazing land areas under the control of the animal owners, to be obtained from conversion of other land-uses to grazing land.
 This conversion is a source of leakage that should be estimated ex-ante and monitored ex-post. - Unidentifiable grazing land areas, not under the control of the animal owners, which can either already exist or have to be established by converting other land-uses to new grazing land.
 This is typically the case when the animals are sold as a consequence or the implementation of the AR-CDM project activity.